 10. Compare training costs to see which employees need additional development or training

 Of course, businesses want to get the most out of their employee training budget.
-To do this, they need to compare the costs of different types of training and development programs.
+To do this, they need to compare the costs of different types of training and development programs, such as this corporate presentation training scheme.
 This will help them identify which employees need additional development or training.

 In the end, with the help of data and analytics, businesses can compare employees’ work performance and potential.
 By understanding an employee’s skills, experience, and qualifications, as well as their work ethic and motivation, businesses can make more informed decisions about their staff.